Taoyuan Aerotropolis

+Baseball team

+The Taoyuan Aerotropolis baseball team (桃園航空城棒球隊) is a semi-professional baseball team founded in March 2009.
+The team is currently part of the Popcorn League.

-Future Developments
+Future developments

 A third runway and terminal will be added to Taiwan Taoyuan International Airport, boosting the capacity of the airport from 40 million to over 60 million passengers by 2025.
 Previously approved during the administration of Ma Ying-jeou, the Aerotropolis project proved to be controversial, "due to allegations of forced relocations, the prospect of added pollution, and insinuations of irregularities in land acquisition."

 The Taoyuan City Mayor Cheng Wen-tsan, serving since 2014, has promised that the current, revamped version of the project will be developed according to five principles: